LPF-Defense: 3D Adversarial Defense based on Frequency Analysis: Introduction

-In summary, the main contributions of this paper are given as follows: \begin{itemize} \item Improving 3D point cloud transformation from the space domain to the frequency domain by taking advantage of the point cloud itself and not the corresponding mesh. \item Analyzing 3D adversarial examples in terms of frequency domain. \item Proposing two defense methods based on frequency domain for 3D adversarial examples that have better performance than baselines and state-of-the-art defenses. \item Improving the robustness of models on standard inputs by training models using the low-frequency data information. \end{itemize}
+In summary, the main contributions of this paper are given as follows: \begin{itemize} \item Analyzing 3D adversarial examples in terms of frequency domain. \item Proposing two defense methods based on frequency domain for 3D adversarial examples that outperforme the baselines and state-of-the-art defense methods. \item Improving the robustness of models on standard inputs by training models using the low-frequency data information. \end{itemize}